craftercms/docs/source/by-role/architect/index.rst

 |

-You'll note that Crafter doesn't share a database between the authoring and delivery systems.
+You'll note that CrafterCMS doesn't share a database between the authoring and delivery systems.
 Instead, the authoring system reduces the content to XML and static assets, and the delivery system rehydrates those for personalized, planet-scale, disconnected, and fast delivery.

 """"""""""""""""""""""""""""""""""""
 CrafterCMS Modules and Core Services